rayanebelguebli/InternshipProject/Report/Rayane/Report.md

     The mobile application allows technicians to receive real-time notifications, update the status of tasks and upload photos or notes to document interventions.

-    The web platform provides managers with a centralised dashboard where they can track the progress of jobs, analyse performance data and generate reports to optimise maintenance processes. [source(04/2024)](https://www.getmaintainx.com/)
+    The web platform provides managers with a centralised dashboard where they can track the progress of jobs, analyse performance data and generate reports to optimise maintenance processes.
+[Last access 2024/04](https://www.getmaintainx.com/)

     ![workorders](./m1.png)